 Employment verification letter from your employer(s)

-This is not a form you need to find, but one your employer needs to create.
+To verify when you started at each job, and your regular hours and pay, you will need to ask your employer to write or fill out an employment verification.
 Ask your human resources department or your boss to provide a letter that includes:

 - The date you were hired